 “Look!”
 Rachael snapped, “You take you time… all week… all year if you like.
 I’ll be off and catch some lunch, literally.
 You go ahead and ask mom.
-That’s what a full grown buffalo ought to do!” she squawked, then softened her tone continued, “I’ll be back after a while and we can play Buffalo Shuffle or something.”
+That’s what a full grown bison ought to do!” she squawked, then softened her tone continued, “I’ll be back after a while and we can play Bison Shuffle or something.”

 “Maybe she won’t care…” Willard said hopefully.